xDec0de/42push_swap/README.md

 Please do not use this script to be lazy on evaluations.
 You can use it to see the amount of movements done by push_swap upon evaluation when you have **already checked manually for input errors**.
-This script is an automation of an otherwise manual an tedious work, not an all-in-one solution.
+This script is an automation of an otherwise manual and tedious work, not an all-in-one solution.

 ### Before you run the script